-Immigration regulations allow you to take an absence of up to five months.
+Immigration regulations allow you to take an absence of up to 5 months.
 If Global Services approves your leave, you may be able to return to the United States on your current I-20.
 However, reactivating your immigration record can be a lengthy process.
 Action by Global Services and the Department of Homeland Security are required.
 It is vital that you communicate with Global Services to facilitate your return.

-Leave of Absence More Than Five Months
+Leave of Absence More than 5 Months

-If you are outside the United States for more than five months, you might still be able to return to study at WSU.
+If you are outside the United States for more than 5 months, you might still be able to return to study at WSU.
 You will need new immigration documents.
 A Global Services advisor will discuss the return process with you.
 Depending on the duration of your absence from the United States, you may need to work with the Office of Admissions (for undergraduates) or the Graduate School to facilitate your return.

-Before you can participate in Optional Practical Training (OPT) or Curricular Practical Training (CPT), you must enroll in courses for at least one academic year.
+Before you can participate in Optional Practical Training (OPT) or Curricular Practical Training (CPT), you must enroll in courses for at least 1 academic year.
 Any previous academic enrollment in the United States will no longer count toward the 1 year required to participate in training programs.